tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 ## Changelog ##

+### 1.0.4 ###
+* 	Fix: Payment status message not shown if pretty permalinks is disabled
+*	Fix: PHP notice when a customer is redirected back from Interswitch

 ### 1.0.3 ###
 *	New: Display customer name and transaction id on Interswitch payment page (Interswitch UAT requirement)
 * 	Fix: Fix an error that prevents the payment status message from being shown after being redirected back from the gateway